csulbying/2018Spring/02-web-introduction/css-introduction.md

 Now add styles to the feedback paragraph.
 Adding `class="feedback"` to the element and `.feedback { background-color: #521751; color: white; text-align: center; }` to the style file.

+The [CSS-Trick](https://css-tricks.com/almanac/properties/p/position/) has details for other position styles.

 ## 6 Display

 ### 6.1 Theory